Lady Macbeth

 Why does Lady Macbeth ask the spirits to "unsex" her?

-The A1S5 "unsex me here" speech is one of the most-discussed pieces of writing in Shakespeare's mature tragedies.
+The A1S5 "unsex me here" speech – quoted in full at the top of this page – is one of the most-discussed pieces of writing in Shakespeare’s mature tragedies.
 It has shaped feminist criticism of the play for over a century.

 The literal request is for the spirits to remove her biological femaleness.
 She asks them to "stop up the access and passage to remorse," to take her "milk for gall."